-At 31 December 2015, the Group has recognised a deferred tax asset in relation to the depreciation in excess of related depreciation allowances as set out in note 25.
-The realisability of deferred tax asset mainly depends on whether it is probable that future taxable profits or taxable temporary differences will be available against which related tax benefit under the deferred tax asset can be utilised.
-In cases where the actual future taxable profits or taxable temporary differences asset may arise, which will be recognised in profit or loss in the period in which such a reversal takes place.
+At 31 December 2016, the Group has recognised a deferred tax asset in relation to the depreciation in excess of related depreciation allowances as set out in note 24.
+The realisability of deferred tax asset mainly depends on whether it is probable that future taxable profits will be available against which the related tax benefit under the deferred tax asset can be utilised.
+In cases where the actual future taxable profits generated are less than expected, a reversal of deferred tax asset may arise, which will be recognised in profit or loss in the period in which such a reversal takes place.